 Dribbling violations include:

-Some violations do not have to do with the clock or dribbling whatsoever.
-Some involve interference with a shot or hitting the ball illegally.
+Some violations do not have to do with the clock or dribbling, but involve interference with a shot or hitting the ball illegally.

 Kicking the ball is not allowed in basketball.
 This sometimes happens when defenders are trying to move and a pass is deflected off one of their feet or legs, although it can be committed by an offensive player, too.
 This violation awards the opposing team possession of the ball.